 Materialist Ecological Architecture, Multiple Modernities Architecture, and Practices of Criticism are also available.
 Students attend seminars from weeks 1-5.
 Please contact Dr Peg Rawes (email@example.com) for further information.

 N.B.
-Please be aware that all option modules have limited enrolment and not all option modules run every year: please contact the Programme Leader, Dr Peg Rawes, for further information.
+Please be aware that all option modules have limited enrolment and not all option modules run every year: please contact the Programme Director, Dr Peg Rawes, for further information.

 BENVGBE2 Architectural History Dissertation with Oral Examination